Robust Egoistic Rigid Body Localization: Robust Egoistic Translation Estimation

 \subsection{Performance Evaluation}

-To evaluate the performance of the robust method, the scenario presented in \ref{sec:res_MDS} is revisited, comparing the two proposed methods with a focus on the robustness to incomplete observations.
+To evaluate the performance of the robust method, the scenario presented in {Section} \ref{sec:res_MDS} is revisited, comparing the two proposed methods with a focus on the robustness to incomplete observations, as described in {Section \ref{sec:prop_MCRB}}.
 The corresponding results are presented in Figure \ref{fig:RMSE_MC_J}.
 The first set of results compare the translation estimates between both proposed methods in a non-egoistic \ac{GA} scenario, and the egoistic scenario respectively in terms of \ac{RMSE}.
-It can be observed that while the robust method performs worse than the \ac{MDS}-based method, the performance of the egoistic robust method is nearly identical to the \ac{GA} variation.
+It can be observed that while the robust method performs worse than the \ac{MDS}-based method, since the latter more effectively preserves the global geometry and relative distances in the data, the performance of the egoistic robust method is nearly identical to the \ac{GA} variation.

 Also illustrated in Figure \ref{fig:RMSE_MC_J}, simulations are performed again for different levels of available information, also incorporating the matrix completion aided Algorithm \ref{alg:alg2}.
 While for $80\%$ available information the performance is close to the fully complete scenario, for $70\%$ available information the method results in an error floor that can be improved by using matrix completion.